motor-sports/FinalCodeAwhileProject/README.md

 # Project Live On
 # Our Mission
 At the heart of every societal challenge lies awareness.
-Our mission is to empower individuals by providing clear, actionable insights about the issues affecting their communities, and to guide them toward resources that can make a real difference.
+Our mission is to empower individuals by providing clear, actionable insights about the issues affecting their communities, and to guide them toward resources that can make a real impact on their lives.
 By transforming data into understanding, we aim to foster informed communities capable of driving meaningful change.

 ## Key Features